 The CEO gave a detailed report of all the donations and sponsorships for the Barunga Sports Festival.
 Belyuen is sending a football team.
 A softball team and a basketball team to the festival.
 Two buses have been paid for to come and pick everyone up on Thursday 10th June.
 There will be 68 seats available.

-<7.2.5.21>hat Council receives and notes the report and correspondence from the CEO for the period May 2021.
+That Council receives and notes the report and correspondence from the CEO for the period May 2021.